-Our senior secured credit facilities consist of the \$1.75 billion Revolving Credit Facility and the Term Loans.
-The obligations of our senior secured credit facilities are unconditionally and irrevocably guaranteed by the Parent and substantially all of its direct and indirect wholly owned domestic subsidiaries.
+Our senior secured credit facilities consist of the \$1.75 billion Revolving Credit Facility, of which \$250 million is available in the form of letters of credit, and the Term Loan.
+The obligations of our senior secured credit facilities are unconditionally and irrevocably guaranteed by the Parent and substantially all of its direct and indirect wholly owned domestic restricted subsidiaries.
+During the year ended December 31, 2021, we fully repaid the \$1,690 million outstanding debt balance on the Revolving Credit Facility, which we borrowed in 2020 in response to the COVID-19 pandemic.
+As of December 31, 2021, we had \$60 million of letters of credit outstanding on the Revolving Credit Facility, resulting in an available borrowing capacity of \$1,690 million.

-In March 2020, as a precautionary measure in order to increase our cash position and preserve financial flexibility in light of uncertainty in the global markets resulting from the COVID-19 pandemic, we fully drew down on our Revolving Credit Facility.
-As of December 31, 2020, in addition to our outstanding debt balance of \$1.69 billion, we also had \$60 million of letters of credit outstanding under our Revolving Credit Facility.
-In January 2021, we repaid \$250 million of the outstanding balance under our Revolving Credit Facility; see Note 22: "Subsequent Events" for additional information.